Ahm3dAlAli/Graph-Coloring-Problem/README.md

 # 🎨 Graph Coloring Problem (GCP) Solver 📊

-This project contains a set of Python scripts that aim to solve the Graph Coloring Problem (GCP) using various optimization techniques and formulations such as Mixed Integer Programming (MIP), Quadratically Constrained Programming (QCP), Linear Programming (LP), and Semi-Definite Programming (SDP).
+This project contains a set of Python scripts that aim to solve the Graph Coloring Problem (GCP) using various optimization techniques and formulations such as Mixed Integer Programming (MIP), Linear Programming (LP), Semi-Definite Programming (SDP) and Quadratically Constraint Semi-Definite Programming (QESDP)

 ### 📋 Table of Contents
 <ul>